dimgatz98/openfaas_plhroforiaka/README.md

 faas-cli secret create mongo-db-password --from-literal $MONGODB_ROOT_PASSWORD
 ```
 ### And now we are ready to deploy test-db, also with 3 replica as in mongo:
 ### The function we made is a simple function that leverages mongodb persistent storage to save the usernames of people we want to follow on social media.
-POST/PUT adds a new record in the db(no duplicates allowed), GET returns the list of people we have saved and DELETE deletes a user if he exists
+POST/PUT adds a new record in the db(no duplicates allowed), GET returns the list of people we have saved and DELETE deletes a user if he exists(you can also provide "all" in request body data in order to drop the whole collection)
 ``` bash
 cd test-db-function/
 # If you want to use asynchronous requests you have to define max-inflight as an environment variable